SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

-If the property declaration includes both the ``get`` and ``set`` keywords, a conforming type can implement it with a variable stored property or a computed property that is both readable and writeable (that is, one that implements both a getter and a setter).
-It can't be implemented as a constant stored property or a read-only computed property.
+If the property declaration includes both the ``get`` and ``set`` keywords, a conforming type can implement it with a variable stored property or a computed property that is both readable and writeable (that is, one that implements both a getter and a setter); however, it can't be implemented as a constant stored property or a read-only computed property.
 If the property declaration includes only the ``get`` keyword, it can be implemented as any kind of property.
 For examples of conforming types that implement the property requirements of a protocol,